cd-op/repo/cpp-knobs/README.md

 # knobs

-A framework for creating custom dashboards and launchers for Linux.
-Works under X11, should work under Wayland (but that is not tested).
+A framework for creating custom dashboards and launchers for Linux/X11.
+Should also work under Wayland but it hasn't been tested with it.

-**Warning: knobs is, at best, beta quality software.
-I use it everyday as my only launcher and dashboard, but some features are missing and there might be edge cases that my usage pattern hasn't yet bumped into.**
+**Warning: knobs is beta quality software.
+I use it everyday as my only launcher and dashboard, but some features are missing and there might be edge cases that my usage pattern hasn't yet bumped into.
+The API for the UI components may change without notice.**

 ## Why?

-Most launchers Linux launchers do not fit my use case.
+Most Linux launchers do not fit my use case.
 They're either too complicated and bloated, or they are too simplistic and lack features and flexibility.